 Locking method: Key

-What secures it best: Frame to anchor, with chain reach for wheel/positioning
+What secures it best: Frame plus extra reach around fixed objects

 Pros